rocketshipapps/adblockfast/README.markdown

 Just as webpages grew bloated with ads, so too have ad blockers grown bloated with little-used filtering rules and features that hog your computer or device’s disk space, CPU cycles, and memory.
-Adblock Fast is a minimal, optimized ad blocker that blocks more than 80% of the ads but consumes less than 20% of the system resources that older ad blockers do.
+Adblock Fast runs a mere 7 optimized filtering rules to block more than 80% of the ads but consume less than 20% of the system resources that other ad blockers do.

-Exactly how much faster, you ask, is Adblock Fast?
-Let’s compare the numbers.
+Exactly how much faster, you ask, is Adblock Fast compared with those other ad blockers?
+Let’s take a gander.

 ### 1. Adblock Fast runs 6,963x fewer filtering rules per webpage.